jooby-project/jooby/md/config.md

 The use of this conf file is optional, because Jooby recommend to deploy your application as a **fat jar** and all the properties files should be bundled inside the jar.

-If you find this impractical, then this option will work for you.
+If you find this impractical, then this option is for you.

 Let's say your app includes a default property file: ```application.conf``` bundled with your **fat jar**.
 Now if you want/need to override two or more properties, just do this: